MalayM09/COMSYSHackathon/README.md

 Contact:
 For any issues or queries, please contact:
 [f20220116@pilani.bits-pilani.ac.in]
-Thank you for evaluating our submission!
+Thank you for evaluating my submission!